fique19/alx-zero_day/README.md

-My name is MUIRANEZA Magnifique. i'm an ALX student, and am a wanna be software enginner individual.
+My name is MUGIRANEZA Magnifique. i'm an ALX student, and am a wanna be software enginner individual.